-- Preferred Name is the name you want to be called instead of your legal given name.
+- Your preferred name is the name you want to be called instead of your legal given name.
 Do not include your last name/family name.
-Some institutions may require confirmation of your Preferred Name prior to registration.
+Some institutions may require you to confirm of your preferred name before you are registered.

 Gender and Date of Birth

-- Date of Birth is collected for document matching purposes and statistics.
+- We collect your date of birth for document matching purposes and statistics.

 - Gender is an optional field.
-If you provide your gender, it will be used for document matching purposes and statistics.
+If you provide your gender, we will use it for document matching purposes and statistics.

 Canadian Indigenous Applicant

-The Indigenous and Treaty rights of the Indigenous peoples of Canada are recognized and affirmed in the Constitution Acts of 1867 to 1982 (section 35).
-Section 35(2) indicates that Indigenous peoples of Canada include First Nations, Inuit and Métis peoples.
+The Indigenous and Treaty rights of the Indigenous peoples of Canada are recognized and affirmed in the Constitution Acts of 1867 to 1982 (Section 35).
+Section 35(2) indicates that Indigenous peoples of Canada include First Nations, Métis and Inuit peoples.

 In keeping with this definition, you may self-identify by answering “Yes” to the question.
 You may further specify 1 of the following: First Nations, Métis or Inuit.
 If you do not meet this definition or do not wish to declare your status, leave the field blank or select “No/Undeclared”.

 You may choose to indicate whether either of your parents/guardians has ever attended a university or college.
 You are not required to provide this information; however, if you do, we will forward it to your chosen universities so they can inform you of specific services available to first-generation students.